 The residence must give you a copy of its code of ethics that spells out the conduct expected of staff toward residents.

-If you have a problem with a private seniors’ residence, first speak to the person in charge at the residence.
+If you have a problem with a private seniors’ residence, you can try speaking first to the person in charge at the residence.
 If your residence has a residents’ committee, you can also speak to the committee.

-For problems about the quality of services, contact the service quality and complaints commissioner for your integrated health and social services centre (CISSS or CIUSSS).
+If you have been mistreated, you can file a confidential complaint with the service quality and complaints commissioner for your integrated health and social services centre (CISSS or CIUSSS).